 Learn, make, and innovate in our Makerspace located in 314 Diehl Hall.
 Find the tools you need to support design development, rapid prototyping, and exposure to emerging technologies in healthcare.
 Available equipment includes 3D printers, a vinyl cutter, a sewing machine, a soldering iron, a hot glue gun, electronics and programming tools, and more.
 Current hours are Tuesdays from 10:00 a.m. - 1:00 p.m. and Thursdays from 11:00 a.m. - 5:00 p.m.

 Virtual Reality Studio

-The Virtual Reality Studio is located on the library's 2nd floor.
-The Tech Lab provides an HTC Vive headset which allows individuals to match movement in the physical space to virtual space and interact with virtual objects with the use of controllers.
+The Virtual Reality Studio is located in the Bio-Medical Library's Makerspace in 314 Diehl Hall.
+There is an HTC Vive headset which allows individuals to match movement in the physical space to virtual space and interact with virtual objects with the use of controllers.

 Productivity Computer Workstations

 Seven specialized computer workstations featuring extra large monitors and a suite of productivity software are available for use on the Library's 2nd floor.

 Available software includes: ArcGIS, Adobe Creative Suite, Audacity, iMovie, JMPPro, NVIVO, Open Refine, R, SPSS, SAS, and Tableau Public.

 External hard drives are available for checkout at the 2nd floor service desk for projects that have large storage requirements.

 Priority use is given for use of multimedia, statistics, GIS or data visualization tools.
 Instructors may also request access to productivity software for classes by contacting email@example.com.
 Non-priority users may be asked to relocate to another station.